 Extensive Remodelling and Reopening

 Paramahansaji sent funds from America in 1951 to purchase the 17/1, P. B. Lane property and to construct a larger building here.
 Later on, extensive remodelling of the building was undertaken and it was formally reopened on September 25, 1957 by Sri Jotindra Bimal Chowdhury, Secretary of the Bengal Sanskrit Association, for weekly group meditation and other spiritual programmes.
-Since 1957, this Yogoda Satsanga heritage site was named as Yogoda Satsanga Sakha Kendra — Garpar.
+In 1957, this Yogoda Satsanga heritage site was renamed Yogoda Satsanga Sakha Kendra — Garpar.

 Sri Sri Anandamoyee Ma, whom Yoganandaji in his Autobiography of a Yogi described as the “Joy-Permeated Mother,” also sanctified this place with her presence.

-During their visits to India since 1958, our then Sanghamata Sri Sri Daya Mata, and also our present Sanghamata, Sri Sri Mrinalini Mata, have conducted many satsanga and meditation programmes here.
+During their visits to India since 1958, our then Sanghamatas Sri Sri Daya Mata and Sri Sri Mrinalini Mata, conducted many satsangas and meditation programmes at Garpar Dhyana Kendra.

 Regular Spiritual and Service Activities

-At present long meditations are held here regularly on Saturdays.
-Colourful Prabhat Feri is taken out on the occasion of Gurudeva's Janmotsav celebrations.y This is followed by a public function held at a nearby hall to communicate Gurudeva's immortal teachings which can be applied in daily life for all-round development of body, mind, and soul.
-Commemorations are conducted by YSS sannyasis on the occasions of Janmashtami, and Avirbhava and Mahasamadhi of the YSS line of Gurus.
+At present, long meditations are regularly held at Garpar Dhyana Kendra on Saturdays.
+A colourful Prabhat Feri is taken out on the occasion of Gurudeva's Janmotsav celebrations.y This is followed by a public function held at a nearby hall to communicate Gurudeva's immortal teachings, which can be applied in daily life for all-round development of body, mind, and soul.
+Commemorations are conducted by YSS sannyasis on the occasions of Janmashtami, and Avirbhava, and Mahasamadhi days of the YSS line of Gurus.
 Devotees and local residents participate enthusiastically in all these programmes.

-Group reading of Autobiography of a Yogi in English and Bengali is conducted on Thursdays.
+Group reading of the Autobiography of a Yogi in English and Bengali is conducted on Thursdays.

-A charitable homeopathic dispensary has been running at this Kendra since 1991.
-In 2010 the dispensary has been expanded to meet its growing popularity in the locality.
+A charitable homoeopathic dispensary has been running at Garpar Kendra since 1991.
+In 2010, the dispensary was expanded due to its growing popularity in the locality.

 Weekly Meditation with Reading